Skip to main content

 Starting Hands Chart Poker

-Starting hand charts can be helpful when you first begin learning poker.
+Starting hand charts can be helpful when you first begin learning Poker.
 These can help you until you understand the game enough to recognize appropriate opportunities.
-Nonetheless, once you are an expert enough to make informed betting decisions, you can deviate since making an adjustment could bring you more profits.
+Nonetheless, once you are an expert enough to make informed betting decisions, you can deviate since adjusting could bring you more profits.

 Since each game is different and there are so many factors involved, there is no such thing as the optimal starting hand chart.

-Interested in poker?
-Play at our highly recommended online casinos, or visit our other guides to learn some more!
+Interested in Poker?
+Play at our highly recommended best online casinos, or visit our other guides to learn some more!

 FAQs about Poker Starting Hands

 Absolutely!
 Pocket Aces are better than Ace-King.
-In fact, A-A is the strongest starting hand in poker, with a win percentage of 85%.
+In fact, A-A is the strongest starting hand in Poker, with an 85% win percentage.

 Which hands to play pre-flop?